Abomination: The Nemesis Project

 - Religion of Evil: The cultists.

-- Super Soldiers: You control a squad of these.
+- Super Soldiers: You control a squad of these, plus a few normal ones with specialized weapon training.

 - The Virus: Obviously.